Yaswanth-ampolu/MotivHater/README.md

 ```bash
 npm run dev
 ```
-3️⃣ Open `index.html` in your browser or use a live server extension.
+3️⃣ Open `localhost:5000` in your browser

 ---